 Geza Schön: Rebel Heart.

 Geza Schön, the nose behind Escentric Molecules.
-Photo: www.escentric.com.
+Photo courtesy of www.escentric.com.

 Even ten years down the road, some perfumers still hate Geza Schön from the bottom of their hearts for breaking a taboo like that.
 Or perhaps they are merely jealous, given the perfume’s sensational success.
 Molecule 01 is a modern classic, one that I like to compare with Malevich’s “Black Square,” a monochrome canvas from 1913 that prompts indignation in many people, even today.
 “Anyone can paint a black square!”
 Which may be so — but only Malevich thought to do so.
 Fact is, Molecule 01 works — and stories are rife of the many witty or even amorous episodes in which its wearers become embroiled.
 For anyone not yet persuaded that Geza Schön can handle more than one ingredient with equal aplomb, Wode and his Beautiful Minds series hold much excitement in store.
 Scent innovation Made in Berlin.